sungsoo-ahn/2025/_posts/2025-04-28-rethinking-graph-prompts.md

         return torch.cat((x, global_emb_expanded), dim=1)
 ```

-In this example, the prompt learns a vector that, when added, multiplicated or concatenated to the node features, improves the data quality or aligns it with the pre-trained model's expectations.
+In this example, the prompt learns a vector that, when added, multiplied or concatenated to the node features, improves the data quality or aligns it with the pre-trained model's expectations.

 #### Example 2: Integrating Subgraphs